SENSUIKAN!

 28 March 1942: Operation "C":

-Headquarters, Combined Fleet orders that the western coast of India and Ceylon be reconnoitered before the commencement of Operation C. All of SubRon 2's boats, except the I-1, are to participate in the operation.
-The I-7 departs Penang for the Indian Ocean carrying an E14Y1 "Glen" floatplane.
+Headquarters, Combined Fleet orders that the western coast of India and Ceylon be reconnoitered before the commencement of Operation "C".
+All of SubRon 2's boats, except I-1, are to participate in the operation.
+At 1600 (local), I-7 departs Penang on her third war patrol, carrying an E9W1 floatplane.
+She is tasked with conducting aerial reconnaissance of Colombo and Trincomalee two days prior to air attacks.

 1 April 1942: